The geometry of the space-time and motion of the spinning bodies: Spinning bodies in gravitational field

-Now let us consider the case when the body (or system of bodies), is inside a gravitational field with acceleration $\vec{g}$.
-We shall consider two separate cases, when the body (bodies) is in free fall motion in the gravitational field, and (b) when the spinning body is put on (a horizontal) plane which is orthogonal to the vector $\vec{g}$.
+Now let us consider the case when the body is inside a gravitational field with acceleration $\vec{g}$.
+The notion of a gravitational field is only symbolic, because we use only a non-inertial acceleration $\vec{g}$ with respect to any coordinate system.
+Alternatively, one can consider charged bodies in electromagnetic field.

+We shall consider two separate cases, (a) when the body is in free fall motion in the gravitational field, and (b) when the spinning body is put on a horizontal plane which is orthogonal to the vector $\vec{g}$.
-(a) Assume that the body (bodies) is in free fall motion in the gravitational field.
-In this case the acceleration $\vec{r}''_i$ from (\ref{8.2}) should be replaced by $\vec{r}''_i-\vec{u}'=\vec{r}''_i-\vec{g}$, while $\vec{r}'''_i$ from (\ref{8.2}) should be replaced by $\vec{r}'''_i-\vec{u}''=\vec{r}''_i-\vec{g}'$ and hence the spin velocity with respect to any inertial (non-rotating and not accelerated) coordinate system in the universe is given by the following formula

-where $\vec{u}$ is the same velocity as in the formula (\ref{8.2}).
-This spin velocity calculated from an inertial coordinate system is the same (neglecting terms of order $c^{-2}$) in any other system.
-In all these formulas (\ref{8.1}), (\ref{8.2}) and (\ref{8.3}) it is important that each particle (body) is connected with the barycenter with an axis with a constant length.
-We must emphasize that in the previous formulas (\ref{8.1}), (\ref{8.2}) and (\ref{8.3}) in the first and the second derivatives $\vec{r}'_i-\vec{u}$ and $\vec{r}''_i-\vec{g}$ are not included the spin velocity and spin acceleration respectively, which are consequences indeed.
-For the sake of simplicity we will assume that $\vec{g}$ is constant, i.e. ${\vec g}'=0$.

-Starting from the general formula (\ref{8.3}), numerically can be computed the trajectory of arbitrary spinning body, if we know the law of spinning, the trajectory including spin displacement, numerically can be computed.
-In this section we shall consider the spacial case when